 Steve prepared a successful Letter of Intent and full proposal for a $250,000 national grant to support the work of Healthy Homes Des Moines to address environmental hazards affecting childhood asthma.
 This grant will support two years of support for children and policy advocacy for funding and laws to reduce asthma triggers in their living environments.

-In May 2018, Scott Advocacy issued a report, 2017 Sees Surge in Iowa Child Abuse Cases, describing the unprecedented single-year increase in reports and abused children from 2016-17.
-The report provides both state and local data and figures on abuse trends going back more than two decades.
+In May 2018, Steve issued a report, 2017 Sees Surge in Iowa Child Abuse Cases, providing state and local data showing an unprecedented single-year increase in reports and abused children from 2016-17.
 The Des Moines Register highlighted this research in a featured article, “Confirmed child abuse in Iowa is skyrocketing.
-Here's why.”
+Here’s why.”
 Scott Advocacy also released a related PowerPoint PDF, Iowa Child Abuse Figures Surge in 2017, with charts, graphs, and background notes.